American Chicle Company: Thomas Adams

 Thomas Adams (May 4, 1818 – February 7, 1905) was a 19th-century American scientist and inventor who is regarded as a founder of the chewing gum industry.
 Adams conceived the idea while working as a secretary to former Mexican leader Antonio López de Santa Anna, who chewed a natural gum called chicle.
 Adams first tried to formulate the gum into a rubber which was suitable for making tires.
 When that didn't work, he turned the chicle into a chewing gum called New York Chewing Gum.
+Adams created his first batch of flavorless chicle balls, named Adams New York Gum No. 1, in 1859, and they sold out quickly.

 In 1870, Adams created the first flavored gum, black licorice, which he named Black Jack.
+He sold it from a warehouse on Front Street.
 In 1871, Adams patented the first chewing gum making machine.
-In 1888, his gum was the first to be sold in vending machines.
+In 1888, his company opened a factory on Sands Street.
+His Tutti-Frutti gum was also one of the first to be sold in vending machines.
+Adams retired from the business in 1898 and his son Thomas Jr. took over.

 Company history

+American Chicle Company

-The company was incorporated in Trenton, New Jersey on June 2, 1899.
+The American Chicle Company was incorporated in Trenton, New Jersey, on June 2, 1899.
 Its market capitalization was $9,000,000 with one third issued as preferred stock and 6% with cumulative dividends.
-The business was composed of the chewing gum concerns in Brooklyn, New York (Adams Sons & Company); Cleveland, Ohio (W. J. White & Sons); Chicago (J. P. Primley); Louisville, Kentucky (Kis-Me Gum Company);

-and Toronto (S. T. Britten & Co.).
+The business was a merger of the major chewing gum concerns at the time: Adams Sons & Company in Brooklyn; Beeman Chemical Company; W. J. White & Sons in Cleveland; J. P. Primley in Chicago; Kis-Me Gum Company Louisville, Kentucky; and S. T. Britten & Co. in Toronto.
 The corporation operated factories and gum forests in Yucatan.

-On January 8, 1920, Dr. Don Ricardo Moreira, of San Salvador of the Coldwell & Moreira firm, registered American Chicle Co. trademarks in El Salvador.
+William J. White served as the company's first president and Thomas Adams Jr. Was the first chairman.